After-Shock/Cloudbox-wiki/Revoking-SSL-Keys.md

-<sup><b id="f1">1</b> Note: Cloudbox install will try to remove all the docker containers before installing, but it's still better to be safe by removing them yourself.
+<sup><b id="f1">1</b> Cloudbox install will try to remove all the docker containers before installing, but it's still better to be safe by removing them yourself.
 If you need to keep other non-cloudbox containers, you may just remove the nginx container, instead, before rerunning Cloudbox. [↩](#a1)</sup>